syno3/surge/drivermonitoring/README.md

 The driver state monitoring, also known as driver attention monitor, is a vehicle safety system to assess the driver's alertness and warn the driver if needed and eventually apply the brakes.
 It was first introduced by Toyota in 2006 for its and Lexus latest models.
 It was first offered in Japan on the GS 450h.
 The system's functions co-operate with the pre-collision system (PCS).
 The system uses infrared sensors to monitor driver attentiveness.
 Specifically, the driver monitoring system includes a CCD camera placed on the steering column which tracks the face, via infrared LED detectors.
 If the driver is not paying attention to the road ahead and a dangerous situation is detected, the system will warn the driver by flashing lights, warning sounds.
 If no action is taken, the vehicle will apply the brakes (a warning alarm will sound followed by a brief automatic application of the braking system).

+## Aggressive Driving Style Criteria: (Input Variables)
+we link up to car ECU via obd2 port to monitor aggressive driving styles

+1.Sudden Accelerations or Decelerations
+2.Sudden Braking
+3.Sharp Turns
+4.Set of events like start, stop, speed and turns 5.Maximum and minimum rpm of the engine
+6.Number of Red light Jumps
+7.Number of Tailgating cases
+8.Number of Aggressive Honking
+9.Number of Wrong side Overtaking

 ### Built With

 The code has been primarily written in python but will soon be ported to c++ for speed and efficiency, here are some of the languages used (or planning to be used) in the final distribution